cbunting99/Core/BUGLIST.md

 6. Explosion of Living Bomb shoudn't break Dragon's Breath.
 7. Shadowstep and Blink remove combat.
    (Related to sanctuary zone(s)).
 9. Cobalt frag bomb (belt also), removes a charge of the effects due to the damage which is incorrect.
+    (Incorrect, works?).
 11. Texture issues with fear (and charge/intercept?), causing the caster to fall underground and die.
     (Fixed by adding teleport on fall).